 He has also worked as consultant in Argentina and Taiwan on public broadcasting and political policy.

-Lindsay Ross worked for the Commonwealth Press Union for 12 years.
-Originally employed by the CPU in 1997 as Press Freedom Director with a brief to broaden the scale of press freedom and media rights activities, she was subsequently appointed Executive Director in August 2003.
+Lindsay Ross worked for the Commonwealth Press Union for 13 years.
+Originally employed by the CPU in 1997 as Press Freedom Director with a brief to broaden the scale of press freedom and media rights activities across the Commonwealth press, she was subsequently appointed Executive Director in August 2003.
 She was the only woman and the only journalist to hold that role in the organisation’s history.

 For many years she lived in East Africa where she worked as a freelance consultant in both the public and private sector.
-Before that she was with the International Herald Tribune for ten years running their London Bureau.
 During a 30-year career in the media she has worked as a freelance journalist, in public relations and as a press officer for international organisations.